oracle-livelabs/database/db-operator-with-cicd/2-install-operator/operator.md

     </copy>
     ```

-    The `gen-adb-create.sh` script will produce an output similar to the below with an instruction for applying the generated YAML file.
+    The `gen-adb-create.sh` script will produce an output similar to the one below for applying the generated YAML file.
     ```
-    Retreiving Autonomous Database OCID...DONE
+    Retrieving Autonomous Database OCID...DONE

     Generating YAML file...DONE
     Updating generated YAML file...DONE